TatuLund/vaadin-create23/README.md

 Choose File > Import... > Existing Maven Projects

-Note that Eclipse may give "Plugin execution not covered by lifecycle configuration" errors for pom.xml.
-Use "Permanently mark goal resources in pom.xml as ignored in Eclipse build" quick-fix to mark these errors as permanently ignored in your project.
-Do not worry, the project still works fine.
+Note that Eclipse may show "Plugin execution not covered by lifecycle configuration" errors for pom.xml.
+Use the "Permanently mark goal resources in pom.xml as ignored in Eclipse build" quick-fix to mark these errors as permanently ignored in your project.
+The project will still work fine.

 ### Debugging server-side

-If you have not already compiled the widgetset, do it now by running vaadin:install Maven target for vaadincreate-root project.
+If you have not already compiled the widgetset, do it now by running the vaadin:install Maven target for the vaadincreate-root project.

-If you have a JRebel license, it makes on the fly code changes faster.
-Just add JRebel nature to your vaadincreate-ui project by clicking project with right mouse button and choosing JRebel > Add JRebel Nature
+If you have a JRebel license, it makes on-the-fly code changes faster.
+Just add JRebel nature to your vaadincreate-ui project by right-clicking the project and choosing JRebel > Add JRebel Nature.

 To debug project and make code modifications on the fly in the server-side, right-click the vaadincreate-ui project and choose Debug As > Debug on Server.
 Navigate to http://localhost:8080/ to see the application.